razcona/Statistical-Inference-Project/README.md

 ![](images/Type_Pareto.png)

 Type describes whether its a free or paid app. since there is only 2 and the majority of the apps in the playstore are free (10,039 free apps), The pareto chart isn't necessary to interpret this data.

+## Update - Project Milestone 6
+### Confidence Intervals of the Numerical Data

+In this section of the project, I have computed the confidence intervals of the numerical columns: Price, Ratings and Installs.
+The confidence interval is computed using the formula mu_hat +/- zα/2 * sigma/sqrt(n).
+All calculations can be viewed in the R file of milestone 6.
+For all 3 confidence intervals I chose a 95% confidence level, therefore my alpha = 0.05.

+### Confidence Intervals
+Price:
+95% confidence interval is {0.73, 1.33}

+Rating:
+95% confidence interval is {4.18, 4.20}

+Installs:
+95% confidence interval is {13864917, 17066614}